Top 5 Most Comfortable CPAP Masks

 Users of the ResMed AirFit F30 say that this is a great option for side sleepers.

 Designed with those who wear glasses in mind, this CPAP mask brings comfort and performance together.
-The minimal-contact face mask is unique in that the Infinityseal silicone cushion rests under your nose (rather than on the bridge of the nose) and provides a much more comfortable experience.
+The minimal-contact face mask is unique in that the Infinityseal silicone cushion rests under your nose (rather than on the bridge of the nose) and provides a much more comfortable experience and a good seal perfect for higher pressure users.
 This also prevents additional discomfort or redness or red marks (and even claustrophobia) that can occur with cushions that rest on top of the nose.
+As stated above, this mask is great if you have a side sleeping position.

 ResMed AirFit P10 Nasal Pillow